-The Governmental Funds, also known as Special Revenue Funds, provide the operational revenues that pay for the Council's services, which are Administration, the Transportation Planning Overall Work Program (OWP), and Mendocino Service Authority for Freeway Emergencies (SAFE).
+The Governmental Funds, also known as Special Revenue Funds, provide the operational revenues that pay for the Council's services, including Administration, the Transportation Planning Overall Work Program (OWP), and Mendocino Service Authority for Freeway Emergencies (SAFE).
 These services are supported by specific program revenues from apportionments and grants made through the State of California Department of Transportation (Caltrans) and California Transportation Commission (CTC), from program allocations made by the Council for the countywide region, and from vehicle registration fees collected by the California Department of Motor Vehicles.
 These nine Governmental or Special Revenue Funds account for most of the Council's activities and major funds are presented individually with their budgets under Supplemental Information.

 The Fiduciary Funds are those held in trust for allocation to Council activities and to other entities for which the Council acts as an agent.
 These are in two categories: 1) Private Purpose Trust and 2) Custodial Funds.
-Fiduciary Fund activity is detailed under Supplemental Information representing these six funds: LTF, STA, RSTP, LTF Bicycle & Pedestrian fund and two Reserves.
+Fiduciary Fund activity is detailed under Supplemental Information representing these six funds: LTF, STA, STBG, LTF Bicycle & Pedestrian fund and two Reserves.
+(State of Good Repair program revenues are held within the STA fund, while activity is tracked separately as shown.)